 Commentary:

-It is usually good practice to have interviews conducted by an investigator employed by the lawyer but if the lawyer conducts the interview, a third person such as a member of the lawyer’s office should be present so that, if necessary, the third person can be used at trial or hearing as a witness.
+It is usually good practice to have interviews conducted by an investigator employed by the child’s lawyer.
+However, if the child’s lawyer conducts the interview, a third person such as a member of the lawyer’s office should be present so that the third person may testify at trial or a hearing as a witness.

 Action:

-When appropriate, a lawyer or another trained and qualified person should observe visitations between the parent and child.
+When appropriate, the child’s lawyer or another trained and qualified person should observe visitations between the parent and child client.

 STANDARD 6 - COURT PREPARATION